 Source: Iván Valdez-Bubnov, Poder naval y modernización del Estado.
-Política de construcción naval española (siglos XVI-XVIII) (México: Universidad Nacional Autónoma de México, 2011), 297–298.
+Política de construcción naval española (siglos XVI–XVIII) (México: Universidad Nacional Autónoma de México, 2011), 297–298

 These and other examples show that, despite the difficulties in finding masting for mainmasts, foremasts, mizzens, and bowsprits because of the enormous demand posed by all naval powers, the Spanish navy was receiving a substantial number of large good-quality masts.
 In fact, as Ivan Valdez-Bubnov points out as many as 23 ships-of-the-line and a dozen smaller ships were built in the shipyards of Cartagena, Cádiz, El Ferrol, and Guarnizo between 1751 and 1756, that is, in the first five years of the Gil de Meesters’ asiento.

 Rafael Torres Sánchez reports that an important change was introduced in the mechanics of wood supply in 1760.
 This change sprang from the rivalries of potential contractors, which gave the navy a bargaining advantage.
-The competition between the Dutch company of the Gil de Meesters (the old monopolist that controlled the supply of naval departments in the 1750s) and the commercial house of Raimundo and Miguel Soto (two Irishmen based on Cádiz, with links with the main Spanish merchants) resulted in considerable savings for the state’s coffers.
+The competition between the Dutch company of the Gil de Meesters (the old monopolist that controlled the supply of naval departments in the 1750s) and the commercial house of Raimundo and Miguel Soto (two Irishmen based in Cádiz, with links with the main Spanish merchants) resulted in considerable savings for the state’s coffers.
 In addition, both competitors offered to bring the best timber in the north, especially from Riga.
 This ended the monopoly of the Gil de Meesters, when the navy signed a two-year contract with the Sotos.
 However, in June 1760 a new asiento came up for tender to cover the six following years (1761–1766), to which the Count of Clonard, the Gil de Meesters, and Simón de Aragorri y Olavide (an influential Spanish merchant who used his political connections to be awarded public supply contracts by the Bourbon Crown) concurred.
-According to the evaluation of the tenders, the best offer was the latter, because it priced the timber 36% below what the Gil de Meesters had been charging in 1751.
-The minister of finance, the Marquis of Esquilache, who went with this evaluation, soon saw the financial advantages of the proposal and the opportunity to “Hispanize” the wood asiento, as two of the three commercial houses with contracts operated in Spain and had close links with Spanish commercial networks, such as the Cinco Gremios Mayores.
+According to the evaluation of the tenders, the best offer was the latter, because it priced the timber 36 per cent below what the Gil de Meesters had been charging in 1751.
+The minister of finance, the Marquis of Esquilache, who went with this evaluation, soon saw the financial advantages of the proposal and the opportunity to Hispanicize the wood asiento, as two of the three commercial houses with contracts operated in Spain and had close links with Spanish commercial networks, such as the Cinco Gremios Mayores.

-Figure 3.
-Pine mast from Riga.
+Figure 3 Pine mast from Riga